avwsolutions/DOD-AMS-Workshop/workshop.md

 # git clone https://github.com/graphite-project/graphite-web.git
 # git clone https://github.com/graphite-project/carbon.git
 ```
 Now that we have the sources we are ready to install the binaries.
-This is done through the `pip` command.
+This can be done with the `pip` command.
 Since there are some changes "[syncdb deprecated]"(https://docs.djangoproject.com/en/1.7/topics/migrations/) in Django 1.9.x release, it is mandatory to first update the requirements.txt input file.

 ```
 $ sudo su -